5 Employee Engagement Statistics You Should Be Aware of in 2023

 • Provide context and background: Provide employees with context and background information about the survey and how the data will be used.

-• Consider the timing of the survey: The timing of the survey is of great importance in order to get a higher response rate and data accuracy.
+• Consider the timing of the survey: The timing of the survey is of great importance to get a higher response rate and data accuracy.

 • Be responsive: Take action based on the survey results and communicate the actions taken to employees.